Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Discussion

 Relatedly, participants reported that it was incredibly complicated for them to keep up with the ever-changing, often vague, and largely unexplained regulation changes on digital sex work platforms: what was and was not permitted in terms of content on any particular platform.
-Whilst Facebook's X-check program garnered criticism for its elitist favouritism of celebrities and conservative politicians ~\cite{website:TheWallStreetJournal}, a considered program of hands-on account management allotted to creators who might be more at risk of skirting close to moderation regulations might be a sensible addition, particularly for platforms through which creators earn a living and from whom platforms particularly profit.
-This could take the form of specialised liaison managers such as the account managers that are allocated to high profile Instagram creators (one of our participants had such an account manager).
+Whilst Facebook's X-check program garnered criticism for its elitist favouritism of celebrities and conservative politicians~\cite{website:TheWallStreetJournal}, a considered program of hands-on account management allotted to creators who might be more at risk of skirting close to moderation regulations might be a sensible addition, particularly for platforms through which creators earn a living and from whom platforms particularly profit.
+This could take the form of a clinical approach such as that adopted in prior work with IPV victims~\cite{havron2019clinical} and/or the use of specialised liaison managers such as the account managers that are allocated to high profile Instagram creators (one of our participants had such an account manager).

 Finally, as noted in prior work on content moderation, context and subject-matter expertise on the part of content moderators and algorithm designers (e.g., fluency in a particular language, appropriate cultural competence and context) are critical for fair moderation~\cite{suzor2019we}.
 Similarly, digital sex work platforms must consider whether their algorithm designers and content moderators are well-versed in the consent norms, range of sex acts and practices, and many genders and sexualities of the creators and users they seek to moderate~\cite{stardust2018safe, paasonen2019nsfw}.
-To ensure such expertise and fair moderation, platforms may seek to employ expert community insiders to partner on design and moderation efforts, as discussed further in the next section.
+To ensure such expertise and fair moderation, platforms may seek to employ expert community insiders to partner on design and moderation efforts, as discussed further in Section 5.3.